 - And cope with the condemnation, too, of course; But what should we do for this?

 - First of all - do not give yourself the right to judge someone, remember that the court belongs to God.
-It is very difficult indeed, each of us knows how difficult it is not to give ourselves the right to judge.
-Remember the Gospel commandment: Judge not, that ye be not judged (Matt.
-7, 1).
-There is a well-known example from the Patericon: a monk who was considered to be the most negligent in the monastery, died in such a quiet heart, in such a world with God, in such joy that the brothers were perplexed: how is it, because you did not move selflessly, why did not you So you die?
+This is very difficult indeed, each of us knows how difficult it is not to give ourselves the right to judge.
+Remember the Gospel commandment: Judge not, that ye be not judged (Matthew 7, 1).
+There is a well-known example from the patericon: a monk who was considered to be the most negligent in the monastery, died in such a quiet heart, in such a world with God, in such joy that the brothers were perplexed: how is it, because you did not live in an ascetic life, why did not you so you die?
 He replied: yes, I did not live very well, but I never condemned anyone.
-Fear of being condemned is that barrier that you can put yourself in order not to sin by condemnation.
+Fear of being condemned is the barrier that you can put yourself in order not to sin by condemnation.

-But personally I am close to that way of fighting the condemnation, of which the Monk Anatoly Optinsky spoke.
-He clothed him in such a short formula: pity - and do not condemn.
+But personally, I am close to that way of fighting the condemnation, about which the Monk Anatoly Optinsky spoke.
+He clothed him in such a short formula: pity - and you will not condemn.
 As soon as you begin to feel sorry for people, the desire to condemn them disappears.
 Yes, it is not always easy to regret, but without this one can not live in a Christian way.
-You speak of the natural self-protection of man from evil; Yes, we suffer from evil, from another's sin, we feel sorry for ourselves, we are scared, and we want to defend ourselves.
+You speak of the natural self-protection of man from evil; yes, we suffer from evil, from another's sin, we feel sorry for ourselves, we are scared, and we want to defend ourselves.
 But if we are Christians, we must understand - in this case, not so much we as the one who does evil, is unhappy.
 After all, he will have to answer for this evil with some terrible, perhaps, way.
 When this truly Christian pity for a sinful person is born, the desire to judge is lost.
 And in order to learn to regret, to force your heart to this pity, you must pray for this man.
 It has long been known: you begin to pray - and the desire to condemn disappears.
-Words that, perhaps, still speak, are not filled with the already destructive power that they were filled with before, and then you generally stop talking about them.
-But it is worth forgetting about prayer - and condemnation, which has already plunged into the depths, again breaks to the surface.
+Words that, perhaps, still speak, are not filled with such a destructive force that they were filled with before, and then you generally stop talking about them.
+But we should forget about prayer - and the condemnation, which has already plunged into the depths, again breaks to the surface.

 - And what else is needed, in addition to praying for enemies - so that aggression and anger can be melted into pity for them?
 Maybe a vision of your own sinfulness?

-- Another Optina old man, the Monk Ambrose, who liked to clothe his spiritual lessons in a half-joking form, said: "Know yourself - and it will be with you."
+- Another Optina old man, the Monk Ambrose, who loved to clothe his spiritual lessons in a half-joking form, said: "Know yourself - and it will be with you."
 In the soul, in the heart of each one of us is such an immense world, a world with which one must have time to understand the earthly life.
-We have so much to do with each other, and how often we do not find time or energy for it.
+We have so much time to do with ourselves, and how often we do not find time or energy for this.
 But when we take up other people, for the analysis of their sins - time and power for some reason are.
 To judge others is the best way to escape from yourself, from working on yourself, which in fact should be our most important business.

-Reading about the saints, you often think: how did he, this saint, live in the very heart of temptations, in the thick of human sin, besides, he confessed hundreds, thousands of people who committed, perhaps, terrible sins - and he seemed not to notice everything This, lived like it is not?
+Reading about the saints, you often think: how did he, this saint, live in the very heart of temptations, in the very midst of human sin, besides he confessed hundreds, thousands of people who committed, perhaps, terrible sins - and he seemed not to notice everything this, lived like it is not?
 And he was busy trying to fix, cleanse from sin a tiny particle of this world - himself.
 And therefore was not situated to deal with the sins and infirmities of other people.
 And to pray - yes, he prayed for them and therefore regretted.
 For me, Archimandrite Cyril (Pavlov) will always be a visible example of such a life, a man from whom it was practically impossible to hear the word of condemnation.
 He just did not evaluate anyone ever!
-Although he professed a huge number of bishops, clergy, monastics, just Orthodox laymen.
+Although he had a great number of bishops, clergy, monks, just Orthodox laymen.
 He did not judge anyone, first, because he pitied, and secondly, because he was always busy mourning his own sins.
-Sins that were not visible to us, but he himself were noticeable.
+Sins that were not visible to us, but he himself was noticeable.

 - However, all of us are compelled to talk about people around us, judge them, understand them, and finally - it is necessary in our personal lives (so as not to break the firewood in it, not make yourself and your loved ones unhappy), and at work (so that, For example, do not trust the case to a person who can not be trusted with it).
 We have to talk about someone's qualities out loud, discuss them - again, and at work, and at home, you can not get away from it.
 Where is the line between the necessary and adequate discussion - and the condemnation of a person?

-- St. Basil the Great formulated a remarkable principle that determines when we have the right to say something negative about a person and not fall into the sin of condemnation.
+- St. Basil the Great formulated a wonderful principle that determines when we have the right to say something negative about a person and not fall into the sin of condemnation.
 This is possible in three cases: first, when we see the need to tell our neighbor about his lack or sin for his own good, in order to help him.
 Secondly, when it is necessary to say about his infirmities to someone who can correct it.
-And thirdly, when it is necessary to warn about its shortcomings of one who can suffer from them.
+And thirdly, when you need to warn about his shortcomings of someone who can suffer from them.
 When we talk about hiring, appointing to a position or getting married, this falls under the third point of this "rule".
 Solving these issues, we think not only about ourselves, but also about the case and about other people, about how they can be harmed by our mistake in man.
 But as for work, it is especially important to be as objective and impartial as possible, so that our personal and selfish motives are not mixed with our assessment of a person.
 How much can we be fair here?
 How much can a person be just?
-As Abba Dorotheus said, the curve was right and the straight curve.
+As Abba Dorotheus used to say, the curve was right and the straight curve.
 There is always the possibility of error.
 But even if we are as objective and fair as possible, even if our judgment about the person is absolutely correct - we still have a lot of opportunities to sin.
 For example, we can talk about a person fairly, but with passion, with anger.
-We can be absolutely right, but in some critical situation we are absolutely unmerciful to the guilty person, and this too will be a sin.
+We can be absolutely right, but in some critical situation it is absolutely unmerciful to a guilty person, and this too will be a sin.
 It's almost impossible for us to express our opinion about a person - let it be an unbiased, fair, objective - and we would not have to return to these our words when we come to the church for confession.

 - Is there any righteous anger?

 - An example of righteous anger is given to us by the Third Book of Kings, this is the wrath of the holy prophet Elijah of God.
 However, we see: the Lord - although He closed the heavens by the prayers of the prophet and there was no rain - he wanted something else: he wanted His prophet to learn love.
 Charity and love are more pleasing to God than righteous anger.
-Rev. Isaac the Syrian writes: "Never call God just, He is not just, He is merciful."
+The Rev. Isaac the Syrian writes: "Never call God just, He is not just, He is merciful."
 And we, feeling the approach of anger, should remember this.
 Unfortunately, we periodically meet people - sincere believers, Orthodox, but convinced that Orthodoxy should be with kulaks.
-These people refer, as a rule, to Joseph Volotsky, to his views on the struggle against heresies, which even led to the executions of heretics in Russia (thank God that this did not enter the system, it remained only an isolated episode, for there was a counterbalance - a point of view Reverend Nil of Sorsk), to St. Nicholas, who allegedly struck the heretic Arius (though historically this episode is doubtful), and, finally, to John Chrysostom, who called to block the mouth of the blasphemer with a blow.
+These people refer, as a rule, to Joseph Volotsky, to his views on the struggle against heresies, which even led to the executions of heretics in Russia (thank God that this did not enter the system, it remained only an isolated episode, for there was a counterbalance - a point of view Reverend Nil of Sorsky), to St. Nicholas, who allegedly struck the heretic Arius (although historically this episode is doubtful), and, finally, to John Chrysostom, who called to block the mouth of the blasphemer with a blow.
 But all these examples are an exception, not a rule.
-And if we remember the consonant doctrine of the holy fathers, we remember the Gospel, we know that everyone who takes the sword will perish with the sword (Matt.
-26, 52).
-If the blow on the cheek Aria really was inflicted, it was, perhaps, a manifestation of jealousy from the Archbishop of the Lycian Peace - but from where in today's man, who is urging "to consecrate his hand with a stroke," is such confidence - that he possesses the virtues of St. Nicholas?
-Where did we find that for St. John Chrysostom this was the norm, and not the exception - "to block the mouth with a blow"?
+And if we remember the consonant doctrine of the holy fathers, we remember the Gospel, we know that everyone who takes the sword will perish with the sword (Matthew 26, 52).
+If the blow on the cheek Aria really was inflicted, this was, perhaps, a manifestation of jealousy on the part of the archbishop of the Lycian Peace - but where in a modern man who urgently calls to "consecrate a hand with a stroke" is such confidence - that he possesses the virtues of St. Nicholas?
+Where did we get that for St. John Chrysostom this was the norm, and not the exception - "to block the mouth with a blow"?
 Therefore, we do not need to "sanctify our hands" and block someone else's mouth with blows.
 No need to beat anyone "for the Orthodox faith."
 For the Orthodox faith you only need to beat your own sin.
 It is a very great temptation to direct anger not to fight against oneself, but to fight against others.
 If we are not fighting with others but fighting our own sin, we will open the chain of evil, hatred, fear, we will not continue, but we will open it.
 Lord, do you want us to say that fire came down from heaven and destroyed them, as Elijah did?
-But He, turning to them, forbade them and said: you do not know what kind of spirit you are (Lk.
-9, 54-55).
+But He, turning to them, forbade them and said: you do not know what kind of spirit you are (Luke 9, 54-55).